 I hope you enjoy these Spicy Pineapple + Jalapeño Margaritas.
 Now get your tribe together and start philosophizing!

 If you make these Spicy Pineapple + Jalapeno Margaritas, I’d love to hear about it!
 Leave a comment below and tag #nakedepicurean on Instagram so we can celebrate together!

 - 3 ounces Camarena Blanco (or silver tequila)

 - 1 ounce Cointreau or orange liqueur

 - ½ cup freshly squeezed lime juice (about 2 limes)

 - 1½ cups pineapple juice

 Muddle jalapeño slices in the bottom of a shaker.
 Add tequila and give it a couple of vigorous shakes.
 Let sit for 15-20 minutes.
 Meanwhile, muddle cilantro leaves in the bottom of a wide glass.
 Add Cointreau, lime juice, and infused tequila.
 Swirl it around and then strain (optional).
-Pour pineapple juice and tequila blend into a large glass filled with crushed ice.
+Pour pineapple juice and tequila blend into 2 large glasses filled with crushed ice.